 About This Guide ``

-This Quick Start reference deployment guide discusses the steps for deploying and testing Ansible Tower.
-It also provides links for viewing and launching AWS CloudFormation templates that automates the Ansible Tower deployment and an create Ansible aware Ec2 instances.
-The walkthrough details how you can configure Ansible Tower to pull Ec2 instances and their metadata into the Tower inventory with a click!
+This Quick Start reference deployment guide discusses the steps for deploying and testing Ansible Tower on the Amazon Web Services (AWS) cloud.
+It also provides links for viewing and launching the AWS CloudFormation template that automates the Ansible Tower deployment and creates Ansible-aware Amazon Elastic Compute Cloud (Amazon Ec2) instances.
+The guide also details how you can configure Ansible Tower to pull Ec2 instances and their metadata into the Ansible Tower dashboard.

-The guide is for IT infrastructure architects, administrators, and DevOps professionals who are planning to implement Ansible Tower to manage on the AWS compute resources.
+The guide is for IT infrastructure architects, administrators, and DevOps professionals who are planning to implement Ansible Tower to manage their AWS compute resources.

 Quick Starts are automated reference deployments for key workloads on the AWS cloud.
-Each Quick Start launches, configures, and runs the AWS compute, network, storage, and other services required to deploy a specific workload on AWS, using AWS best practices for and security.
+Each Quick Start launches, configures, and runs the AWS compute, network, storage, and other services required to deploy a specific workload on AWS, using AWS best practices for security.